 Building Rural Digital Ecosystems: A New Role for Agribusinesses?

 Digitizing payments within the agricultural sector presents enormous potential to promote broader financial inclusion in rural areas.
 The estimated $2.2 billion in annual payments from businesses and governments to rural individuals engaged in agricultural value chains are an attractive entry point for many digital financial services (DFS) beyond payments.
 Yet cash still dominates all rural money transactions.
-CGAP’s nationally representative surveys in six countries show that while 67 percent of smallholders own a mobile phone, just 17 percent have a mobile money account – and only 4 percent have received digital payments for their crops.
+CGAP’s nationally representative surveys show that while an average of 59 percent of smallholders across the six surveyed countries own a mobile phone, just 17 percent have a mobile money account – and only 4 percent have received digital payments for their crops.

 DFS providers are learning how important and challenging it can be to expand their rural service delivery points, where most people in developing countries still reside.
 Fortunately for them, this is a challenge that agribusinesses have been working on for ages.
 DFS providers should strive to better understand how the agricultural sector has been expanding its distribution channels and get more creative about how to partner with and leverage agribusinesses.